 The Usefulness of Nootropics

-Nootropics are an interesting class of substances.
-They're often taken by healthy individuals to optimize the performance of their minds.
-Sort of like how a bodybuilder or athlete uses supplements aimed at optimizing the performance of their body.
+Nootropics are often taken by healthy individuals to optimize cognitive performance or recover from an injury.
+Sort of like how a bodybuilder or athlete uses supplements aimed at optimizing the performance and repair of their body.

 This works by keeping the system functioning optimally, and preventing the loss of neurons for as long as possible.